-Java Native Rendering is a Java library that uses native code to accurately render images of native UI components.
+Java Native Rendering is a Java library that uses native code to accurately render images of native UI components on macOS.
 The images are returned as Java images, where they can be displayed by a Java program.

-The Java Native Rendering library requires JDK 1.8.
+The Java Native Rendering library requires JDK 8 or later.

 The Java Native Rendering library is open source.
 It is licensed under the GNU General Public License version 2 with a linking exception (commonly known as the Classpath exception).